-(now also in new 3 pieces compilation, with Spiral Lament and The Mad Hatter)
+Also available the 3 pieces compilation book with Spiral Lament and The Mad Hatter.

 It uses techniques unfamiliar to both the intermediate and advanced player providing

 an approachable and achievable challenge for both.
 There are exercises to give a simple approach to the attractive and exotic world of quarter-note grace notes featured in the piece.
 First published in 2004.
 Commissioned by Hannah Money.

 Early performances in headline recitals in 2004 British Flute Society’s International Convention and the 2005 National Flute Association’s convention.
 It has been regularly performed since then.
 Spiral Lament was performed as part of the winning recital programme of BBC Young Musician winner Emma Halnan in 2010.
 It is listed on the AMEB (Australian Examinations Board).

 Hannah Money asked me several years ago to compose a piece for her giant African Snails!
 I have to admit to being not a little perplexed.
 Sometime later I met one of these incredible creatures and had a long close look……an unforgettable moment!
 It was like looking through a window into a strange and wondrous alien world.
 For me, this experience made more potent the wonder of the natural world we live in.
 I also have young children who constantly marvel and delight in creatures of all sorts.
 They often overcome initial feelings of fear in order to pick up and befriend something to which an adult may not give a second thought – the occasional snail gets the better of their curiosity and is taken under their wing.
 Grown-ups are frequently forced to give the world of small animals, with strange and varied methods of locomotion, a second thought.
 Beyond fear there is fascination, discovery and a different space.